 If you are finding that you enjoy riding but can’t do it for as long as you used to be able to on an upright, you may want to consider trying out a recumbent bike.
 Because recumbents are easier to ride, in the sense that they put less strain on tender joints, you can often ride them for longer periods.

 Riding for longer periods has proven health benefits for both physical and mental results.
-Exercising releases natural chemicals in your brain that boosts your mood.
+Exercising releases natural chemicals in your brain that boost your mood.
 When you feel better mentally, you will want to feel better physically.
 Using a recumbent bike allows you to have overall health improvements with less physical pain and suffering.

 Balance & Stability